Table of Contents

 It provides an essential framework and structure for creating software applications.

-It helps in development cost effectiveness.
+It helps in software development cost-effectiveness.

 It allows developers to design and produce high-caliber applications.
 This is due to the fact that they adhere to the step-by-step approach, which enables them to test the software before to its deployment.